Skip to Content

 Asbestos Lawsuits, Settlements & Other Compensation

-Asbestos-exposure victims may also be able to receive compensation through asbestos trust funds.
-Some companies that manufactured asbestos gaskets have gone through bankruptcy proceedings.
-As a result, the companies set up trust funds to pay claims as they arise.
+Asbestos exposure victims may also receive compensation from asbestos trust funds.
+Some companies that made asbestos gaskets have gone through bankruptcy proceedings.
+During this process, they set up trust funds to handle asbestos claims and compensate eligible claimants.
 Some examples include:

-• Flexitallic Gasket Company has established a trust with more than $635 million to handle asbestos claims.
+• Flexitallic Gasket Company (Federal-Mogul) trust fund was funded with more than $635 million.

 Safely Removing Asbestos Gaskets

-The Occupational Safety and Health Administration (OSHA) institutes asbestos removal guidelines for workers tasked with removing and handling asbestos gaskets and other products.
+The Occupational Safety and Health Administration (OSHA) has guidelines for workers removing and handling various asbestos products, including gaskets.

 OSHA’s guidelines for removing asbestos gaskets include: